Arsenal face Atletico Madrid in Europa League semi-final

-Nyon (Switzerland) (AFP) - Arsenal will face Atletico Madrid in the semi-finals of the Europa League in a mouth-watering clash of two big clubs that have taken a backseat in their domestic leagues in recent years.
+Nyon (Switzerland) (AFP) - Arsenal were handed a mouth-watering clash against tournament favourites Atletico Madrid in Friday's draw for the semi-finals of the Europa League, meaning the clubs will meet for the first time.

-French club Marseille will play FC Salzburg, a club backed by soft drinks giant Red Bull, in the other semi-final.
+French giants Marseille will play Salzburg, a club backed by soft drinks giant Red Bull, in the other semi-final.

-Arsene Wenger's Arsenal will play the first leg at the Emirates Stadium against Atletico, led by French striker Antoine Griezmann, who are favourites to win the competition for the third time.
+Arsene Wenger's Arsenal will play the first leg at home at the Emirates Stadium against Atletico, led by French striker Antoine Griezmann, who are looking to win the competition for the third time in a decade.

-Wenger, whose side play Man United away in the Premier League between the two semi-final legs, had identified Atletico, Champions League finalists in 2014 and 2016, as the most dangerous side in the draw.
+Wenger, whose side play Manchester United away in the Premier League between the two legs of the semi-final, had identified Atletico, Champions League finalists in 2014 and 2016, as the most dangerous side in the draw.

-"Everybody speaks about Atletico Madrid that they look the strongest team on paper," he said, but he also described Marseille as a difficult place to go.
+"Everybody speaks about Atletico Madrid that they look the strongest team on paper," he said.
+It will be Arsenal's first European semi-final since 2009.

-The first legs will take place on April 26 with the second on May 3.
+The first legs will take place on April 26 with the return games on May 3.

-"They are a similar kind of club to us," Atletico Madrid director Clemente Villaverde said at the draw in Nyon.
+"They are a similar kind of club to us," Atletico director Clemente Villaverde said at the draw at UEFA's headquarters in Nyon.

 "Arsenal are a great team, they're up there every year fighting for trophies and getting deep into their European competitions," he said.

-Arsenal reached the last four of the Europa League after surviving a scare against CSKA Moscow in Thursday's quarter-final second leg in the Russian capital.
+Arsenal reached the last four after surviving a scare against CSKA Moscow in Thursday's quarter-final second leg in the Russian capital.

 Danny Welbeck and Aaron Ramsey both scored late in the game for Arsenal to calm nerves after CSKA had raced into a 2-0 lead on the night.
-The London side won 6-3 on aggregate.
+A 2-2 draw saw the London side through 6-3 on aggregate.

 Atletico lost 1-0 to Sporting in Lisbon on Thursday but advanced 2-1 on aggregate.

+Diego Costa, who returned to the club from Chelsea earlier this season, could be a doubt for the first leg after Atletico confirmed he had suffered a hamstring injury in the game in Portugal.
+He was substituted early in the second half.

-British bookmakers William Hills make Madrid hot favourites to win the competition, but explained why Arsenal fans still have reason for optimism.
+British bookmakers William Hill make Atletico hot favourites to win the competition, but explained why Arsenal fans still have reason for optimism.

 "It could be argued that Arsenal need this more than Atletico as a route into the Champions League next season," said William Hill spokesman Joe Crilly.